Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_09.md

 Run the app and see the list of all the users' emails that created a login and password and did not use a service to login.

+# Working with users in the client side

-* The structure of the Users collection is different between regular email-password, Facebook, Google etc.
+Note that the structure of the Users collection is different between regular email-password, Facebook, Google etc.

 The Document structure looks like this (notice where the email is in each one):